shaposhnikoff/shaposhnikoff.github.io/index.md

    *  Create and maintain Terraform infrastructure for all king of Kubernetes clusters used in project - include ASG, Spot instances, Logging and alarming ( Prom/Alertm/Graf/Blackb/Nodeexp)

+   *  Centralised Logging system for K8S using Loki/Grafana/fluent-bit

    *  Actively manage, improve, and monitor cloud infrastructure on AWS, EC2, S3, including backups, patches, and scaling